To grow requires your people understanding how they operate around 9 Success Factor Mindsets.

 We offer three MSFA options as part of the Fast Track to Success program:

-1. MSFA for Individuals: Scores reflect how an individual functions out in the world relative to the nine Success Factors.
+1. MSFA for Individuals: Scores reflect how an individual functions out in the world relative to the 9 Success Factor Mindsets.

 2. MSFA for Employees: Scores reflect how an individual functions inside the company,

-3. MSFA for Organizations: Scores reflect how the organization as a whole functions relative to the nine Success Factors.
+3. MSFA for Organizations: Scores reflect how the organization as a whole functions relative to the 9 Success Factor Mindsets.

 Once your employees have completed the MSFA, their composite scores provide you with an accurate reading of both strengths and areas for improvement.
 From that data, we determine the optimal customized solution.